mchelen/michaelchelen.net/_posts/2011-11-13-install-jekyll-with-ruby-version-manager-on-ubuntu-11-10.md

 ### Start Jekyll ###

     cd michaelchelen.net
     jekyll

+The website files will be generated in the `_site` directory.
+These can be served by any standard webserver such as Apache.

-The site will be run according to the settings in the '_config.yml' file.
+The site will be run according to the settings in the `_config.yml` file.

 These can be overriden through the command line.
-For example the website can be viewed through the Jekyll server instead of installing another web server such as Apache.
+For example the website can be viewed through the Jekyll server using `--server` instead of installing another web server.
+The `--auto` option will cause the website to be regenerated if any files are edited.

-    jekyll --server
+    jekyll --server --auto